Claude Routines vs Codex Automations: Which Agent Platform Fits Your Team in 2026

 Your governance requires explicit triggers.
 Routines support three specific trigger types (schedule, API, GitHub events) with clear activation conditions.
 The trigger model is transparent and auditable.
 You know exactly when and why a Routine fired.

 You are already invested in the MCP ecosystem.
-With 3000+ MCP servers, Claude's extensibility model is broader for tool integrations.
-If your team has custom MCP servers or relies on community-built connectors, Routines build on that investment.
+Claude Code's connector model is built on MCP (Model Context Protocol), an open standard with a growing community-built server ecosystem.
+If your team has custom MCP servers or relies on community-built connectors, Routines build on that investment directly.

 Codex Automations Win When:

 You need cross-app automation beyond code.
-Computer use is the differentiator.
-If your workflow involves apps without APIs, Figma, internal admin panels, spreadsheet-heavy processes, CRM systems, Codex is the only platform that can interact with them directly.
+Codex computer use is the differentiator.
+If your workflow involves apps without APIs (internal admin panels, spreadsheet-heavy processes, CRM systems, design tools), Codex Automations are positioned to interact with them through the computer-use surface in a way that pure cloud-orchestrators cannot.

 Your team uses the ChatGPT/OpenAI ecosystem.
 If your organisation already has ChatGPT Enterprise, the Codex desktop app, and OpenAI API integrations, Automations fit into the existing billing, compliance, and access control framework.